bloodanwar/DIPAMIA-TFG/template/templateAPP/input/chapters/01_intro.md

 This project will explore not only the physiological aspects of back pain but also its broader implications on society.
 By researching this condition, we aim to help the development of comprehensive strategies for prevention, management, and treatment.
 Through an understanding and research of back pain, we can empower individuals, healthcare professionals, and policymakers to collaborate in mitigating its impact and creating a healthier, more resilient society.

-## Mental issues and how they relate to posture.
+## Mental issues and how they relate to posture

 This project will take part in a bigger research article related also to the importance of mental illness in society.